mathworks/sra/README.md

 The SRA Toolkit software is placed in the public domain.
 A copy of this notice is included in the SRA_LICENSE file included in this repository.

 # Where is the SRA Toolkit source code?
 This repository contains only compiled binaries, copied without modification from released versions available here: [Downloading SRA Toolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).
-Source files can be obtained from the [NCBI's sra-tools repo on github](https://github.com/ncbi/sra-tools).
+Source files can be obtained from [The NCBI SRA (Sequence Read Archive)](https://github.com/ncbi/sra-tools) repo on github.